taddeseanb/kenya-hub/docs/developer/tutorial-data-management/1-existing-resources.md

 Another option to create and update mcf files is via [MDME](https://github.com/osgeo/mdme).
 MDME is a webbased software package providing a dynamic metadata edit form.
 An operational package is available at [osgeo.github.io](https://osgeo.github.io/mdme).
 Notice that if you install the package locally, you can customize the application to your organisational needs.

 :::{.callout-tip}
 Imagine a dataset you have recently worked with.
-Then open [mdme](https://osgeo.github.io/mdme) and populate the form, now save the MCF file and place it in your sample data repository.
-Notice that MDME also offers capabilities to export directly as iso19139, it uses a webservice based on pygeometa to facilitate this workflow.
+Then open [mdme](https://osgeo.github.io/mdme) and populate the form, describing that dataset.
+Now save the MCF file so we can later place it in a sample data repository.

+Notice that MDME also offers capabilities to export directly as iso19139, it uses a webservice based on the tools used in this workshop.
 :::

 ## Summary